 Building upon this success, Musk founded his next venture, X.com, an online payment system which later evolved into PayPal.
 Under Musk’s leadership, PayPal rapidly grew, revolutionising online financial transactions.
 Its potential quickly drew the interest of internet giant eBay, which acquired the company in 2002 for a staggering $1.5 billion.
 Musk’s 11.7% stake in PayPal earned him roughly $175 million from the sale, significantly boosting his wealth.

-Tesla, SpaceX, and Major Ventures
+Tesla, SpaceX and Major Ventures

 The Rapid Growth of Wealth in Recent Years

 In 2020 alone, Musk’s wealth soared by over $140 billion, catapulting the man to virtual overnight status as one of the richest in the world.
 It was an abrupt climb and covered widely, creating an awareness and impression of Musk’s quickly growing fortune.
-Musk’s wealth was propelled even more by SpaceX’s success with missions and contracts as well — building on the astonishing growth of Tesla to establish Musk as an innovator, if not a genius, and a billionaire visionary.
+Musk’s wealth was propelled even more by SpaceX’s success with missions and contracts as well, building on the astonishing growth of Tesla to establish Musk as an innovator, if not a genius and a billionaire visionary.

-Moreover, Musk’s calculation to diversify into avant-garde pursuits such as Neuralink, which investigates brain-machine interfaces, and The Boring Company, dedicated to revolutionizing transportation infrastructure, contributed to his unparalleled rise in financial fortune.
+Musk’s calculation to diversify into avant-garde pursuits such as Neuralink, which investigates brain-machine interfaces, and The Boring Company, dedicated to revolutionising transportation infrastructure, contributed to his unparalleled rise in financial fortune.
 These three ventures catapulted Musk to the crown jewels of the entrepreneurial world, showcasing both his money-making skills and prophetic thought leadership.

 Key Milestones in 2020

-Moreover, SpaceX reached notable milestones in the same year, including the successful launch of the Crew Dragon mission, which transported NASA astronauts to the International Space Station—a historic achievement for commercial space travel.
-These critical events throughout 2020 not only magnified Musk’s financial success but also solidified his position as a globally influential entrepreneur, innovator, and trailblazer in technology and sustainable energy.
+Moreover, SpaceX reached notable milestones in the same year, including the successful launch of the Crew Dragon mission, which transported NASA astronauts to the International Space Station: a historic achievement for commercial space travel.
+These critical events throughout 2020 not only magnified Musk’s financial success but also solidified his position as a globally influential entrepreneur, innovator and trailblazer in technology and sustainable energy.

-What were the key milestones in Elon Musk’s career?
+What Were the Key Milestones in Elon Musk’s Career?

 Elon Musk’s career has been marked by several key milestones that have contributed to his rise as one of the world’s most influential entrepreneurs and innovators: